 Insistence that the group is THE ONLY WAY.

-The cult is the only way to Heaven, or world peace, or
+The group is the only way to Heaven, or world peace, or

 enlightenment, or clean and sober living, or do-it-yourself